fledge-iot/fledge/docs/05_testing.rst

 - ``=== FogLAMP services:`` - This block contains the list of microservices running in the FogLAMP plaftorm.

   - ``foglamp.services.core`` is the Core microservice itself
-  - ``foglamp.services.south --port=44180 --address=127.0.0.1 --name=COAP`` - This South microservice is a listener of data pushed to FogLAMP via a CoAP protocol (foglamp-south-coap plugin)
+  - ``foglamp.services.south --port=44180 --address=127.0.0.1 --name=COAP`` - This South microservice is a listener of data pushed to FogLAMP via a CoAP protocol

 - ``=== FogLAMP tasks:`` - This block contains the list of tasks running in the FogLAMP platform.